10 Office-Friendly Exercises to Counter Sitting All Day

 • Decision-making quality

 A study published in the British Journal of Sports Medicine found that hourly movement breaks improved focus and productivity more effectively than caffeine.
-The ACSM’s 2011 position stand also notes that regular physical activity is associated with improved cognitive function and reduced risk of cognitive decline, benefits that extend to brief activity bouts distributed throughout the workday.
+The ACSM’s 2011 position stand (Garber et al., PMID 21694556) also notes that regular physical activity is associated with improved cognitive function and reduced risk of cognitive decline, benefits that extend to brief activity bouts distributed throughout the workday.

 Energy Management

 Sitting causes energy to plummet.
 Research consistently shows that breaking up prolonged sitting with brief movement bouts reactivates metabolic processes that sedentary behavior suppresses.
 Even short activity breaks (standing, stretching, or walking for a few minutes) can counteract the energy decline caused by continuous sitting.
+The CDC’s Physical Activity Guidelines recommend replacing sedentary time with movement of any intensity, and the energy benefits are among the most immediately noticeable changes desk workers report after adopting a movement break habit.
 Specifically, movement:

 • Increases oxygen delivery to the brain